jinghuazhao/INF/tryggve.md

 ### LocusZoom 1.4

-This version has problem with R/3.5.3-ICC-MKL so the default call is converted to a function which can be invoked at the start of a session through [.bashrc](tryggve/.bashrc),
+This version has problem with R/3.5.3-ICC-MKL so the default call is converted to a function which can be invoked at the start of a session,
 ```bash
 # This is very slow
 function R.3.5.3()